ryan-alexander-zhang/zettelkasten/fleet-notes/github-copilot-custom-instructions.md

 ---

-> [!ERROR] The IDEA looks like it doesn't support the path style custom instructions.
+> [!ERROR] The IDEA appears to lack support for custom path style instructions.

 The bug is fixed.
 Why？

 WTF.
 The LLM model affects the instruction rules.
 That's weird.
 Amazing.

-It seems that the LLM model will affect the rules of instructions.
+It appears that the LLM model will impact the rules of instruction.
 It functions properly when I switch the model from GPT-4.1 to GPT-5.
 # References

 * [Using custom instructions to unlock the power of Copilot code review - GitHub Docs](https://docs.github.com/en/copilot/tutorials/use-custom-instructions)